-The 'Master's (Lord's) Supper', also known as 'Communion' and the 'Eucharist' (though neither of the latter two are biblical terms), was originally a rite or ordinance tagged onto the end of the annual Pesach or Passover Meal by Yah'shua (Jesus) which He commanded His talmidim (disciples) to celebrate (see the Messianic Evangelical Haggadah) in perpetuity in His honour until He should return.
+The 'Master's (Lord's) Supper' (in Hebrew, se'udat-haAdon), also known as 'Communion' and the 'Eucharist' (though neither of the latter two are biblical terms), was originally a rite or ordinance tagged onto the end of the annual Pesach or Passover Meal by Yah'shua (Jesus) which He commanded His talmidim (disciples) to celebrate (see the Messianic Evangelical Haggadah) in perpetuity in His honour until He should return.

 Catholics, Eastern Orthodox Christians, Protestants and others celebrate various liturgised versions of the 'add on' ordinance on either a weekly or monthly basis whereas most Messianics observe the full Pesach (Passover) Meal plus the add-on once a year only.
 Considerable debate exists over these orthodox and messianic positions.

 Messianic Evangelicals initially followed the Baptist tradition (though using non-alcoholic wine).
-Upon becoming Torah-compliant in 1999, and in common with a minority of messianics, Messianic Evangelicals started to observe both the annual Pesach (Passover) Feast (minus all the rabbinical additions) in the spring (on Aviv 14) and, like many Evangelicals, the weekly (maximum) "communion of the blood of Messiah" (1 Cor.10:16, NKJV) but on the Creation Calendar Sabbath rather than Sunday.
+Upon becoming Torah-compliant in 1999, and in common with a minority of messianics, Messianic Evangelicals started to observe both the annual Pesach (Passover) Feast (minus all the rabbinical additions) in the spring (on Aviv 14) and, like many Evangelicals, the weekly (maximum) "communion of the blood of Messiah" (1 Cor.10:16, NKJV) but on the Creation Calendar Sabbath rather than on 'Saturday' or 'Sunday'.

 A clear distinction is made between the Master's Supper and what the New Testament calls 'the breaking of bread' or 'fellowship meals'.
 For the most part, the 'breaking of bread' simply means having a fellowship breakfast, lunch or supper with fellow believers, and the absence of sharing any 'cup' further confirms that this was not a sacrament.
 The expression 'breaking-bread' derives from a familiar Judahite (Jewish) custom of literally breaking a loaf of bread in two or more parts at the beginning of a common meal.